Mathnerd314/stroscot/docs/Commentary/Meta.rst

 * Risks: What concerns have been raised about this goal?
 * Blockers: What resources or leadership decisions are needed, besides someone implementing it?

 The summary doesn't need to be long, it can just link to the relevant comments.
 If the summary is inaccurate then someone who cares will correct it.
 And of course if the ping bot activates multiple times but nobody has worked on the issue then "The previous summary is accurate" is fine as the summary.
-There should be an exponential backoff on pings if the issue is still active but has not changed.
+There should be an exponential backoff on pings if the issue is still active but nothing has not changed since the last ping.